nim312/geometry_spectral_analysis/README.md

 python dataset_20.py
 ```

 This builds the Laplacian for each voxelized domain and computes the smallest eigenvalue λ₁ using scipy.sparse.linalg.eigsh.
+It puts the data into descriptors_20.csv and descriptors_25.csv.

 ### Step 4  Convergence study